kogakure/website-11ty-stefanimhoff.de/src/posts/2020/new-website-2020-inspiration.md

 ### Fukinsei – Asymmetry (不均斉)

 One of the concepts is asymmetry.
-This style is a trend in 2020, but a lot of the designers copy the style without understanding what makes it beautiful.
+This style is a trend in 2020, but countless designers copy the style without understanding what makes it beautiful.
 The philosophical concept behind this is the idea of imperfection and irregularity.
-Nature creates random things that look chaotic and humans create something straight and geometrical.
+Nature creates random things that look chaotic, and humans create something straight and geometrical.
 Asymmetry is placed in the middle: intentional imperfection.
-Zen has a similar concept with [Ensō](https://en.wikipedia.org/wiki/Ens%C5%8D), the imperfect circle, drawn by a calligraphist with a brush.
+Zen has a similar concept in [Ensō](https://en.wikipedia.org/wiki/Ens%C5%8D), the imperfect circle, drawn by a calligraphist with a brush.

-The concept can be seen in Japanese Gardens where rocks of different sizes are placed in a pattern that looks not orderly but still perfect.
+The concept can be seen in Japanese Gardens, where rocks of different sizes are placed in a pattern that looks not orderly but still perfect.
 The observer takes part in the creative process by completing the uncompleted in their mind.

 When I created the concept for my design, I tried to integrate all seven concepts into the website.
 I used a lot of asymmetry in my layout, by moving photos or text on the grid to not be aligned strictly geometric.

 ### Kanso – Simplicity (簡素)

-The concept of simplicity is the most known, as Steve Jobs—he was Zen Buddhist and loved this simplicity—used the concept for Apple products.
+The concept of simplicity is the most known, as Steve Jobs—who was Zen Buddhist and loved this simplicity—used the concept for Apple products.

 It’s similar to the concept of Bauhaus, though its origin and philosophy are different.
 Bauhaus (and other similar art forms) tried to contrast the previous gorgeous decorations of royalty and replace them with something new as these powers declined.

-Simplicity means the elimination of confusion, things not important, removal of decoration, and keeping things in a simple, plain, and natural way.
+Simplicity means the elimination of confusion, things not necessary, removal of decoration, and keeping things in a simple, plain, and natural way.
 All non-essential things are suppressed or excluded.
 At the same time, you create more space.
 A lot of today's industrial design follows this concept.

-I tried to keep my design as simple as possible while at the same time optimizing the content for maximal information density.
+I tried to keep my design as simple as possible, while at the same time optimizing the content for maximal information density.
 The website has no unnecessary elements, the navigation is as short as possible.

 ### Koko – Austerity (考古)

 Austerity is closely related to simplicity.
 It means intentionally limiting a thing to fewer options or exclusion and omission.
-Transferred to design it could mean to limit oneself to a few colors or one font.
+Transferred to design, it could mean limiting oneself to a few colors or one font.
 Or it could mean removing unnecessary things from the design.
 You don’t add something, that is not necessary.

-It’s interesting to note that there are studies that prove that fewer options lead to more sales for example.
+It’s interesting to note that there are studies that prove that fewer options lead to more sales, for example.
 And people tend to be happier with fewer choices.
 It’s a slim zone between having no options and too many options.

 I rolled back ideas multiple times because they integrated too much complexity.
 I removed a social icon bar I added in my early designs, removed fancy off-screen navigation, replaced complex icons with simple ones, and limited myself to a maximal amount of navigation items.

 ### Shizen – Naturalness (自然)

 Naturalness is a core concept built into Japanese life.
-Even the traditional houses create with their paper sliding-doors (shoji) a fluid barrier between the outside and the inside.
+Even the traditional houses create with their paper sliding doors (shoji) a fluid barrier between the outside and the inside.
 Nature is always welcome and part of life.

 Naturalness means the absence of sham and artificiality.
 It can be achieved by integrating naturally occurring patterns and rhythms into a design.
 This could, for example, mean using natural colors or color combinations.

-To cover this concept I use subtle shadows and scaling effects produce the effect of real-world elements.
-I selected photography and colors that are natural, typical _shibui_ colors, identifiable by their high amount of greyness.
+To cover this concept, I use subtle shadows and scaling effects to produce the effect of real-world elements.
+I selected photography and natural colors, typical _shibui_ colors, identifiable by their high amount of grayness.
 I experimented long with colors until I found the _shibui_ formula.
-Thanks to the HSL color space I’m now able to _shibuify_ any color.
+Thanks to the HSL color space, I’m now able to _shibuify_ any color.

 ### Yūgen – Subtlety (幽玄)

 This concept is one of the hardest to grasp, as it’s a feeling and emotion.
-It means _subtle grace_ or _hidden beauty_ but can best be described by explaining poetic expressions:
+It means _subtle grace_ or _hidden beauty_, but can best be described by explaining poetic expressions:

 It could be the feeling when the moon is behind the clouds and suddenly the clouds move away.
 Or a swarm of wild geese that are suddenly hidden by a cloud.
 An island on the horizon and a boat moving behind the island.
 It might be the feeling of wandering on and on for hours in a great forest without the thought of return.

 Yūgen is described as an awareness of the universe that triggers an emotional response too deep and powerful for words.
 The Japanese language has a lot of these words.
-Take for example _ikigai_ (域外), the reason for being or _komorebi_ (木漏れ日), sunlight filtering through trees.
+Take for example _ikigai_ (域外), the reason for being, or _komorebi_ (木漏れ日), sunlight filtering through trees.
 Or funny words like _age-otori_ (上げ劣り), the bad feeling one gets after a terrible haircut, or deeply sad _mono no aware_ (物の哀れ), the pathos of things—the awareness of the transcendence of all things, that everything will perish and disappear.

 In design, yūgen can be achieved by limiting information enough to arouse curiosity and leave something to the imagination.
-I use photos cut off by the fold of the screen inviting to scroll.
-Content appearing after you scrolled it into the viewport.
+I use photos cut off by the fold of the screen, inviting visitors to scroll.
+Content appears after you scrolled it into the viewport.
 Page transitions and scroll animations add further to this concept.

 ### Datsuzoku – Unworldliness (脱俗)

 The concept of unworldliness means something that transcends the conventional.
 Something happening, that gives you the feeling of surprise and excitement.
 The moment you realize that you can have freedom from conventions.

-Examples could be a car breaking down, trains don’t drive, you get sick, you see something unexpected.
-Something that interrupts the everyday life.
+Examples could be a car breaking down, trains don’t drive, you are getting sick, or you are seeing something unexpected.
+Something that interrupts everyday life.

-In design this could be anything unusual, things the viewer wouldn’t expect.
-Something funny on a serious website or something not correctly placed.
+In design, this could be anything unusual, things the viewer wouldn’t expect.
+Something funny on a serious website or items not correctly placed.
 Ideas you wouldn’t expect in a given context.

-I hid multiple _easter eggs_ around the website for the unworldliness and unconventional and added one idea I never saw on the internet before.
-I’ll reveal one of them: You can click on any date and switch between English, German and Japanese format.
+I hid multiple _Easter eggs_ around the website for the unworldliness and unconventional and added one idea I had never seen on the internet before.
+I’ll reveal one of them: You can click on any date and switch between English, German and Japanese formats.
 Your selection is remembered.
 But there are more hidden secrets around the site.
 Happy searching!

 ### Seijaku – Tranquility (静寂)

 The last concept of _shibui_ is tranquility.
 The feeling of stillness, quietness, and solitude you can have while sitting in a Japanese garden.
 Time for reflection or active rest.

-If you’re able to make the viewer stop or reflect—slow down—on a piece of design or art you achieved this concept.
+If you’re able to make the viewer stop or reflect—slow down—on a piece of design or art, you achieved this concept.

-The last concept I cannot guarantee but I hope the depth of the website and it’s many hidden gems slow down and invite to relaxed exploration.
+The last concept I cannot guarantee, but I hope the depth of the website and its many hidden gems slow down and invite relaxed exploration.

 ---